 Scientific facts and models notwithstanding, it is time to take into account the apprehensions, expectations and demands of a new global movement, rooted in scientific discourse, (post )apocalyptic visions and utopian concepts alike.
 The time has come to analyse their genres, formats and performances as parts of a new type of discourse that may challenge and improve, but also undermine the structure of our democratic societies.
 However, this assessment has to take into account the aims and strategies, the aporias and solutions of scientific modelling in energy technology, experienced and tackled by the modelling agents themselves.
-Thus, only with regard to active modelling in energy technology and informatics, engineering and production can an intersectional approach to Energy Transition make a difference.
+Thus, only with regard to active modelling in energy technology and informatics, engineering and production can a cross-disciplinary approach to Energy Transition make a difference.

 By viewing Energy Transition as a social discourse with disruptive qualities, the conference will look into the intricate relations between energy transition models, cultural performances and social narratives.
 Thus, it will contribute to extricate the Energy Imaginary from a multitude of voices and representations, crossing boundaries between the sciences, humanities, and arts.
 In doing so, the conference takes up and builds upon the challenges identified and tackled by the Club of Rome, reviewing and adjusting their contemporary forms in order to communicate their underlying models, both to politics and to the public at large.

 I. TECHNOLOGIES: Disruptive Technologies // panel proposals: scaling, regulation &